sifank/NexDome_Beaver/README.md

 Anything major I'll document in this space here.

 - Do not use the Sync feature (see Main Tab)
-- At present, you will need to use the Window's [Beaver configuation utility](https://www.nexdome.com/resources) to:
+- At present, you will need to use the MSWindow's based [Beaver configuation utility](https://www.nexdome.com/resources) to:
   - Set IP address if you want to use the network
   - Update the firmware